 Setting business goals for the new year can be difficult.
 Everyone wants growth for their business in the new year.
 That is the overarching goal always.
 What can be tougher to create is goals that serve as steps to get there.
 These steppingstones are pertinent to reaching your overarching growth.
 Here are some steps that can allow you to begin building your steppingstones to your new year's goals.

 Start with a reflection of the year you are soon leaving.

-Many businesses spend the goal creation phase just looking forward.
+Many businesses spend the goal creation phase, just looking forward.
 How can you know where to go unless you have looked where you have come from?
 Analyze 2020 and what it has presented to you.
 For all businesses, this year has been filled with unprecedented challenges.
 But something is to be said about how you have overcome these unforeseen obstacles.
-Rather than just visualizing what worked and didn't, sit down and write these out.
-This part of goal creation can be one that can make new goal accomplishment possible.
+Rather than just visualizing what worked and what did not, sit down and write these out.
+This part of goal creation can make new goal accomplishments possible.